 It's frequently useful to include images in articles.
 Images may be screenshots, examples of what a rendering should look like, or SVG diagrams of program flow, for example.
 This article describes how to use images in MDN content.

-Once you've attached an image to the page (see "The attachments box" in Using the MDN editor), you can use it in your article.
+Once you've attached an image to the page (see "The attachments box" in Editor UI elements), you can use it in your article.
 You can also link to images elsewhere on MDN.
 To insert an image, click on the "Image" button in the toolbar, which looks like this:

 There are three tabs; the first (and the one you'll use most) is the Image Info tab.
 The other two are the Link and Advanced tabs.